ArchKudo/lispy/README.md

 - Changed `first` to `lfun` in `lval_eval_sexpr` which I find more fitting..
 - Grouped builtins in `lenv_init_builtins`
 - Removed unnecessary level of indentation inside quotes

+### Update 34

+- Added code to handle variable number of arguments
+- Fixed some comments/variables
+- Realized `builtin_sub` is broken!